-The Single Judge considers that legal representatives of victims recognised as participants in the present proceedings have the right to attend the public parts of the hearing on the confirmation of charges against Mr Jean-Pierre Bemba.
-In case the Chamber decides to hold parts of the hearing in camera or ex parte, the Chamber reserves its position on whether to grant legal representatives of victims the right to attend those sessions.
+The Single Judge considers that Legal Representatives of victims recognised as participants in the present proceedings have the right to attend the public parts of the hearing on the confirmation of charges against the suspect.
+In case the Chamber decides to hold parts of the hearing in camera or ex parte, the Chamber reserves its position on whether to grant Legal Representatives of victims the right to attend those sessions.

-The Single Judge holds that pursuant to rule 89(1) of the Rules, legal representatives of victims recognised as participants in the present proceedings are granted the right to explain the reasons for their participation in a brief opening statement (20 minutes in total) at the confirmation hearing.
+The Single Judge holds that pursuant to rule 89(1) of the Rules, Legal Representatives of victims recognised as participants in the present proceedings are granted the right to explain the reasons for their participation in a brief opening statement (20 minutes in total) at the confirmation hearing.
 They will also be allowed to make a closing statement.